rranshous/fastfall/README.md

 ## 📤 Publishing to Itch.io

-FastFall is live on itch.io! **[Play it here →](https://codeflaw.itch.io/fastfall)**

-The game includes a dedicated build script for easy publishing and updates:
+FastFall is ready for itch.io publishing!
+Use the dedicated build script:

 ```bash
 npm run build:itch